 For the cases of Indonesia and the Philippines, we had previously attributed across-the-board increases in volatility to a less stable environment in the post-crisis period.
-Correcting for this effect by using the relative volatility measure, we find that these countries also tended to allow greater scope for exchange rate responses to shocks after the crisis than before.
+Correcting for this effect by using the relative volatility measure, we find that these countries also tended to allow greater scope for exchange rate responses to shocks after the crisis than before it.
 In both countries the volatility of the exchange rate relative to that of both interest rates and reserves increased sharply in the post-crisis period.
 It is worth noting, however, that in all four of the Asian countries that apparently moved to more flexible exchange rates after the crisis, the relative volatility of the exchange rate compared to domestic interest rates was less than that of the "pure floaters."
 Except for Indonesia, these countries also tended to have relatively greater reserve volatility than Germany, though somewhat less than Japan.
-13 presumably associated with isolated episodes of intervention by the Japanese central bank that turned out to be relatively large in the context of a small reserve stock.
+14